clairetsoi1129/mars-rover/README.md

 8. Randomize the location of samples and obstacles

 ## Future thoughts
+1. Add back the unit test for single class
-1. Implement GUI in Java FX
+2. Implement GUI in Java FX
-2. To support sizeable screen and sizeable image.
+3. To support sizeable screen and sizeable image.
 So the gui plateau size does not bound to be 15x9.
-3. Add background music, eg. star war music?!
+4. Add background music, eg. star war music?!
-4. Add feature to allow user to choose other vehicles, eg. flying scotsman
+5. Add feature to allow user to choose other vehicles, eg. flying scotsman
-5. Add aliens to catch the rover, if rover is caught, then game over.
+6. Add aliens to catch the rover, if rover is caught, then game over.

 ## Copyright
 <a href="https://www.vecteezy.com/free-vector/mars-surface">Mars Surface Vectors by Vecteezy</a>